Christmas in Portland, Oregon: Concerts and other performances

 Portland hosts many Christmas-related concerts and other performances, including the annual Tuba Christmas.
 The Oregon Symphony hosts Gospel Christmas at the Arlene Schnitzer Concert Hall each year.
 Portland's Singing Christmas Tree has been held for approximately sixty years.
 The annual Great Figgy Pudding Caroling Competition is held at Pioneer Courthouse Square.
+The Portland Baroque Orchestra performs Handel's Messiah annually.

-The city has seen "alternatives" and other versions of Tchaikovsky's Christmas-centric ballet The Nutcracker (1892) presented by various arts organizations.
+The city has seen versions of Tchaikovsky's Christmas-centric ballet The Nutcracker (1892) presented by various arts organizations.
 Oregon Ballet Theatre performs George Balanchine's The Nutcracker (1954) annually.

 Light displays

 In addition to the Christmas Ships Parade and the Pioneer Courthouse Square Christmas tree, light displays are found at Peacock Lane in southeast Portland's Sunnyside neighborhood, at the Oregon Zoo in Washington Park for the ZooLights event, and at The Grotto in northeast Portland's Madison South neighborhood for the Festival of Lights.
 According to Portland Monthly, The Grotto's Christmas festival bills itself as "one of the world's largest Christmas choral festivals" and has indoor concerts with choirs representing many churches and schools.

 Established in 1993, the annual Winter Wonderland event at the Portland International Raceway has been described as the "largest holiday light show west of the Mississippi" and the largest holiday light show in the Pacific Northwest.
 The 2024 event had 250 displays, some of which were animated.
 Winter Wonderland has raised funds for Sunshine Division.